alexmach7/DATA3402/Kaggle/ChildMindInstitute/README.md

 * https://www.kaggle.com/competitions/child-mind-institute-detect-sleep-states/overview
 ## Overview
 * The task, as defined by the Kaggle challenge is to use time series of multi-day recordings to conduct more reliable sleep studies.
+* This problem is a time series analysis.
+* My model achieved an accuracy of 0.54.
 ## Summary of Workdone
 ### Data
 * Data:
   * Type:
     * Input: multi-day recordings of wrist-worn accelerometer data annotaed with onset and wakeup.
 Parquet file: train_series.parquet
+    * Input: CSV file of events train_events.csv
     * Size: 986.46 MB
     * Instances: 500 multi-day recordings, roughly as many nights recorded for a series as there are 24-hour periods in that series.
 ## Processing/Clean up
 * Randomly selected 40 patients to study.
-Removed false data from when the accelerometer was removed.
-Aligned 'series_id', 'enmo', 'anglez', and 'event' using 'timestamp'.
+Removed false data from when the accelerometer was removed from the patient.
+Aligned 'series_id', 'enmo', 'anglez', and 'event' into a new dataframe using 'timestamp'.
 ## Data Visualization
 ### Comparing Series
 ![image](https://github.com/alexmach7/DATA3402/assets/113038988/483fb552-38e0-432c-a972-929d5b88ff05)